I Am a Biblical Zionist

 Reestablishment of the sovereignty of Israel was definitely on the minds of the disciples before Yeshua's ascension (Acts 1:6), but they would not live to see it.
 The return properly belongs to the modern age when Jews began to make aliyah ("going up") to Israel beginning in the 1800s until culminated in the reestablishment of the nation of Israel in 1948.

-1. The Land currently consisting of the territory bounded by the Gulf of Aqaba on the south, the Mediterranean Sea on the west, the Jordan River on the east and the Golan heights on the north (with the boundary of Lebanon) belongs to the nation of Israel and the State of Israel in its entirety.
+First, the Land currently consisting of the territory bounded by the Gulf of Aqaba on the south, the Mediterranean Sea on the west, the Jordan River on the east and the Golan heights on the north (with the boundary of Lebanon) belongs to the nation of Israel and the State of Israel in its entirety.
 In particular, the territories of Judea and Samaria, mislabeled as the "West Bank," belong to Israel by right of divine inheritance.

-2. The capital of Israel is Jerusalem, because the Israeli government has made that claim, Jerusalem was the historic capital of Israel and will be the seat of the Messiah's government.
+Second, the capital of Israel is Jerusalem, because the Israeli government has made that claim, Jerusalem was the historic capital of Israel and will be the seat of the Messiah's government.
 Muslims have no right to exercise political control over any part of Jerusalem, nor does the Vatican or any Christian denomination.
 In addition, governmental agencies and commercial enterprises have no right to say that Jerusalem is not the capital of Israel.
 The refusal to recognize Israel's legitimate claim would be like Israel refusing to recognize Washington, D.C. as the capital of the United States.

 Application of Covenant Principles